VirusPilot/stratux-pi4/README.md

 # stratux-pi4 (64bit)
 Build a Stratux Europe on a Pi4B (Pi3B tested as well) based on a fresh 64bit Raspbian Buster Lite Image.
-A Pi4B with at least 2GB RAM is recommended, particularly in light of the disabled swapfile and the use of 230MB tmpfs
+A Pi4B with at least 2GB RAM is recommended, particularly in light of the disabled swapfile

 This started as a script just for myself to build a Stratux Europe for a Pi4B, based on:
 - Raspberry Pi4B (also tested on Pi3B)